medsuet/Xcelerium-IC-Design-Training/Bisal/system_verilog/restoring_division_algorithm/README.md

-Certainly!
-Below is a sample `README.md` for a restoring division algorithm project using Cocotb:

----

 # Restoring Division Algorithm Project with Python Test

 ## Introduction

-This project implements a restoring division algorithm using Verilog, consisting of two main components: the Control Unit and the Data Path.
-The system divides two 16-bit signed numbers sequentially and outputs a 16-bit signed quotient and a 16-bit signed remainder.
+This project implements a restoring division algorithm using system verilog.
+The system divides two 32-bit unsigned numbers sequentially and outputs a 32-bit unsigned quotient and a 32-bit unsigned remainder.
 The project also includes a testbench for verification using Cocotb.

 ## What is Cocotb?